-As previously mentioned, this air fryer red potatoes recipe is Whole30 compliant as well as low FODMAP (FODMAP-free, actually.
-Wahoo!).
+As previously mentioned, this low FODMAP air fryer red potatoes recipe is Whole30 compliant as well as FODMAP-free.

-The equipment I use to make these Air Fryer Red Potatoes includes:
+The equipment I use to make these Low FODMAP Air Fryer Red Potatoes includes:

-The ingredients for these Air Fryer Red Potatoes are nothing fancy and may be things you already have on hand.
+The ingredients for these Low FODMAP Air Fryer Red Potatoes are nothing fancy and may be things you already have on hand.

 To start, I preheat the air fryer at 400°F for 10 minutes.
-While the air fryer is preheating, I chop the potatoes into 1/2″ pieces.
+While the air fryer is preheating, I chop the potatoes into ½-inch pieces.
 I typically halve them lengthwise twice and then chop each half into eights, ending up with 16 pieces per potato.
 If your potatoes are bigger or smaller, you may have to improvise.

 Oil & Seasonings

 I put the chopped potatoes into a large mixing bowl and then add garlic-infused olive oil.
 I toss the potatoes with my hands to coat them in the oil.
 Then, I add dried chives, sea salt and pepper and toss with my hands again until they're thoroughly seasoned.